 These witch hazel trees also have a fabulous yellow to yellow orange fall color.

 The cultivar Pallida (Hamamelis ‘Pallida’) is a wonderful early flowering witch hazel who’s fragrant flowers last for 4 or more weeks.
-It is hard to find for some reason.
-If you see one buy it.
-Then plant it in your front yard and get ready to answer the question “What kind of tree is THAT?!” every February.
+It may only be hard to zone 5b or 6, so I’d stick to the hardier cultivars mentioned below.
+But if I were in zone 6, I would definitely buy it.
+Plant it in your front yard and get ready to answer the question “What kind of tree is THAT?!” every February.

 Hybrid Witch Hazel trees